 A gable porch roof over a front porch can make a huge impact as shown below:

-Another view of front porch with gable roof addition.
+Above is another view of a front porch with a gable roof addition.
 Photos are courtesy of Niesz Fabrics.

 Bigger isn't always better.
 Even a small gabled front porch creates lots of curb appeal on ranch homes.